NekrashevychOleksandr/CHESSAI/README.md

 ANNCA was primarily a learning project exploring:

-- neural network training for board evaluation
+- Neural network training for board evaluation
+- Pattern learning limitations in sequential decision problems like chess
-- automated interaction with online chess environments
+- Automated interaction with online chess environments
-- integration of machine learning with UI automation systems
+- Integration of machine learning with web automation systems

+A key observation from this project was that the model struggled with long-horizon planning in complex positions, which led to weaker performance in later stages of games compared to the opening phase.